Psychological Assessments

 An assessment can also be useful for understanding the impact of trauma on your child or adolescent.
 As a trauma-informed care center, our assessment team is sensitive to the impact of trauma on a child’s ability to function.
 Our staff is well-equipped to consider how trauma may impact your child’s behavior, learning, emotional regulation, and development.

-Upon completion of the assessment process, a feedback meeting with the parents is typically scheduled 4 to 6 weeks after the final assessment session.
-A comprehensive written report will document results and recommendations.
+Upon completion of the assessment process, a feedback meeting with the parent(s)/caregiver(s) will be scheduled for 4 to 6 weeks after the final assessment session.
+ACGC will then provide a comprehensive written report with results and recommendations.

 Visit our Frequently Asked Questions page for more information.